tn-hyperskill/challenging-pwd_hacker-last/README.md

 the [./target/site](./target/site) directory.

 ## Documentation

+Note: **Documentation maybe crude** as my mentor explicitly resigned from the good-docs requirement.

 This project has documentation mainly for items with abbreviated names & overridable methods.
 Other code items may not be covered.